 - Individual scholarships are only available to athletes in sports where SWAS does not host a squad program.
-In 2019 SWAS has partnered squad programs with the following sports: Clay Target Shooting, Cycling, Golf, Netball, Tennis, Surfing and Soccer.
+In 2020 SWAS has partnered squad programs with the following sports: Clay Target Shooting, Cycling, Golf, Hockey, Netball, Tennis and Surfing.

 Selection Guidelines and Procedures

 The SWAS Individual Athlete Program has a limited number of programs available each calendar year.
 For the 2020 program, it is anticipated that up to 20 individuals could be supported.
 SWAS has absolute discretion to select less or more of the notional number of individual scholarships if circumstances warrant.

 Every effort will be made to confirm receipt of electronically submitted applications, however, due to a large number of applications generally received confirmation of receipt may not be possible.

 The following selection guidelines will be used to assess each application on relative merit.
 Please note that the criteria outlined below should not be viewed in isolation as all selection guidelines will be taken into account.

 - Capacity for SWAS to ‘make a difference’ to the athlete’s ongoing development.

 - Capacity and willingness of the athlete to utilise SWAS services to enhance their athletic development.

 - Other important criteria against which an application may be assessed include: